OfirOvadia96/ICMP-Sniffer/README.md

 #### Build a listener for ICMP network packages (sniffer) ####

 The tool will:
-* sniffing ICMP traffic on the network and
+* sniffing ICMP traffic on the network
 * display IP_SRC, IP_DST, TYPE, CODE on the screen